 Identifying your priorities and non-negotiable parts of your wedding will help you direct and re-direct your focus so you won’t get stressed and panic.

 Look at the bigger picture instead of focusing on every tiny detail.
 Always decide on the most important and costly things first and plan from there.

 It is easy to get lost in all the planning but don’t forget about your regular life.
 Your DAILY family and friends are important too.
 Schedule days and hours per week for planning a wedding and stick to it.

 Dedicate specific blocks of hours to focus on your planning.
-I find that blocks of 4-5 hours, whether it be on a weekend or on your day-off enables you to focus and build enough momentum to get your creative juices going and get a lot done!
+We find that blocks of 4-5 hours, whether on the weekend or your day off, enable you to focus and build enough momentum to get your creative juices going and get a lot done!

 Excessive fear is harmful.
 If your worry is solvable, brainstorm, exercise, or meditate.
 Once you calm down, look at the problem one more time.
-In addition, you can also reach out to a friend or a wedding consultant to help you manage the worry or the problem.
+You can also reach out to a friend or a wedding consultant to help you manage the worry or the problem.